-She is one of those kids who teachers were often exacerbated by, but I got to see her in a different light, and I found her endearing, creative, and incredibly interesting.
+She is one of those kids who teachers were often exacerbated by, and student were often laughing at, but I got to see her in a different light; and I found her endearing, creative, and incredibly interesting.

 Once we were able to conclude that switching schools was not the best option, and I taught her some self-regulation skill using a squeeze ball, it seemed she was much more at ease.
 She took a deep breath and said “Ms Ayad, can we talk about that other thing now?”

 Sally and I had been talking for the last several months about her recently questioning her gender.
 When she first brought this up to another counselor, they referred her to me, knowing that I am experienced and confident in working with kids around this topic.
 However, Sally had certainly been exploring this issue online for months when she brought it to the attention of her school counselors.
 Our first conversation on the topic made it clear that she had a broad vocabulary which reflected the growing list of identity labels promoted by some online sites like Tumblr and YouTube.